KnapsackPro/docs.knapsackpro.com/libraries/knapsack_pro-ruby/guide.md

         # Step for RSpec in Queue Mode
         - bundle exec rake knapsack_pro:queue:rspec
         # Step for Cucumber in Queue Mode
+        # If you use spring gem and spring-commands-cucumber gem to start Cucumber tests faster please set
+        # export KNAPSACK_PRO_CUCUMBER_QUEUE_PREFIX=bundle exec spring
+        # or you can use spring binstub
+        # export KNAPSACK_PRO_CUCUMBER_QUEUE_PREFIX=bin/spring
+        # Thanks to that Cucumber will start tests faster for each batch of tests fetched from Knapsack Pro Queue API
         - bundle exec rake knapsack_pro:queue:cucumber

         # Step for RSpec in Regular Mode